 Charne started the Kubernetes deployment by using Pyramid’s online configuration tool to design the cluster’s initial footprint.
 The tool is a form that calculates the best scenarios for memory and CPU allocation for each “pod” (which is the virtual service that hosts each container) based on the configuration of the Kubernetes cluster in AWS.
 The configuration tool generates the specification as a “YAML” file, which is the standard file structure for Kubernetes.
 This included settings and instructions for how to scale up each service in the cluster.

 After configuring the rest of the AWS EKS setup and deploying a repository database on AWS (using Aurora RDS Postgres), Charne fired up the Pyramid cluster from the YAML file.
 Once launched, Charne completed the deployment by filling in all the relevant details for the implementation in the System Initialization form.

 After clicking the setup button, it took the engine around five minutes to deploy Pyramid and bring it up for immediate use.

-Many BI solutions, which were architected before service-based design became prevalent, run primarily as single “nodes,” negating the benefits of containerization and Kubernetes, providing a small degree of elastic scaling at best.
-Indeed, many BI solutions don’t truly scale and those that do cannot scale efficiently.
+Many BI solutions, which were architected before service-based design became prevalent, run primarily as single nodes,” negating the benefits of containerization and Kubernetes, providing a small degree of elastic scaling at best.
+Overall, many BI solutions don’t truly scale, and those that do cannot scale efficiently.